 Staghorn Calculus: Causes and Treatments

-Staghorn calculus is a type of kidney stone that is characterized by its size and shape, which resembles the antlers of a stag.
+Staghorn calculus is a complex form of kidney stone that is characterized by its size and shape, which resembles the antlers of a stag.
 These stones can develop in either the right or left kidney and are often composed of struvite, which is a combination of magnesium, ammonium, and phosphate.
 They can also contain calcium oxalate or uric acid.

 Types of Staghorn Calculus